OpenVnmrJ/ovjTools/README.md

 See OSX.md

 ## INSTALLATION & COMPILATION

+These instructions work for Ubuntu and CentOS (RHEL).

 Make a directory.
 Lets call it ovjbuild.
 Check out the OpenVnmrJ repository from GitHub:
 ```